meinai-otoko/CST8913/Lab 1.md

 ## Most Likely Migration Approach

 The **“Lift-and-Shift”** approach is ideal for Del Monte.
-This strategy involves moving existing systems to Azure with minimal changes to quickly take benefits of the new infrastructure.
-After the migration, the company can then focus on optimizing and refining the setup for enhanced performance and cost savings.
+This strategy involves moving existing system to Azure with minimal changes to  take benefits of the new infrastructure.
+Following the move, the organization can concentrate on fine-tuning and optimizing the configuration for improved efficiency and reduced expenses.

 ## High-Level Schedule for the Migration Process